 Angled windows (or “rake” windows) are appearing a lot more in contemporary home design.
 The trouble with rake window treatments, similar to octagon windows, is finding one that matches your window’s unique shape.
-Bear in mind as well that many angled windows are in places that are hard to reach, such as where the ceiling and wall meet at a corner, so a window treatment that you won’t have to open and shut often is often best for rake windows.
+Bear in mind as well that many angled windows are in harder-to-reach places, such as where the ceiling and wall meet at a corner, so a window treatment that you won’t have to open and shut often is often best for rake windows.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
 In addition to being completely customizable to fit the precise angles and shape of your rake windows, but plantation shutters can often be set at a single, preferred angle so you won’t need to readjust them - awesome for windows that are hard to reach.

 Like with french doors, the window treatment you pick for your sliding glass door needs to let you open and shut the door easily and without obstruction.
 Moreover, a sliding glass door treatment should be durable and able to stand up to all the action a sliding door sees.
 Lastly, sliding glass doors are one of the least energy-efficient window styles, since they not only let energy pass through the pane but also through the door opening.
 A window treatment that can block heat transfer should also be a big priority for sliding glass doors.